denisgermano/ch-api/README.md

 ## Extra notes
 - I changed the default Django User to be the Employee model, this was not a good approach, but as I already did this way and the time was running low, I decided to keep this way.
+Would change to use the same way, but keep the name User and add a flag like `is_employee`, so could keep as a generic User with some extra attributes

 - No permission/auth system was used, the next step would be using some approach as token or session to protect the API